0Miquel/Pytorch-training-toolkit/README.md

 │   └── ...
 └── ...
 ```
-For more information on how it works, visit its [documentation](https://hydra.cc/docs/intro/).
+For more information visit its [documentation](https://hydra.cc/docs/intro/).

 ### Optuna
+Optuna is an open source hyperparameter optimization framework to automate hyperparameter search

 In order to use Optuna together with Hydra we first need to install the Optuna Sweeper plugin.
 ```commandline
 pip install hydra-optuna-sweeper --upgrade